-Shaun Russell (Gabrielle Union) finds the stress of losing her father compounded by a home invasion attempt which transpires while she and her two children are preparing her father’s country estate for sale.
+Breaking In follows mother of two, Shaun Russell (Gabrielle Union) as she sorts through the grief of losing her father.
+Her sense of loss is soon compounded by a home invasion attempt which transpires while she and her children are preparing her father’s country estate for sale.

 I am a huge fan of the home invasion subgenre.
 Accordingly, I was really looking forward to checking out Breaking In.
 Unfortunately, the film suffers from a complete lack of originality.
 There are pieces of the flick that work.
 But, Ryan Engle’s (Rampage) paint-by-numbers screenplay keeps the picture from ever being anything more than run-of-the-mill.